binarysleuth247/Project-vCPU/Week 1/Week1.md

     - Tools to measure execution time, memory usage, and other performance metrics.

 18. **User Interface**:
-    - A simple GUI to interact with the vCPU, load programs, and visualize execution.
+    - A simple CLI to interact with the vCPU, load programs, and visualize execution.

 ## Programming Language: C++